Skip to main content

 - React 18+ with TypeScript

-- Tailwind CSS 3+ for styling
+- Tailwind CSS 3+ (never use inline styles)

 - React Hook Form for forms